How To Import Marble And Granite To The U.S.

 Import Duty On Marble And Granite

-Marble and granite from China may have additional tariffs applied due to Section 301.
-These additional tariffs can range anywhere from 10 to 25%.
-If you’re importing marble and granite from a country that the U.S. has a Free Trade Agreement with, you’ll reap the benefits.
+If you’re importing marble and granite from a country with whom the U.S. has a Free Trade Agreement (FTA), you may be able to circumvent duties and tariffs entirely.
 You’ll pay no import duty in this situation as long as you provide the necessary documents required by the free trade agreement.
-To learn more, check out our article that covers U.S. Free Trade Agreements.

 Importing Marble And Granite From India To The U.S.